AmbireTech/adex-protocol/campaignSpec.md

 * `targeting`: optional, an array of TargetingTag
 * `eventSubmission`: EventSubmission object, applies to event submission (POST `/channel/:id/events`)
 * `created`: Number, a millisecond timestamp of when the campaign was created
+* `activeFrom`: Number, a millisecond timestamp representing the time you want this campaign to become active; used by the [`AdViewManager`](https://github.com/AdExNetwork/adex-adview-manager)
 * `nonce`: BigNumStr, a random number to ensure the campaignSpec hash is unique
 * `withdrawPeriodStart`: Number, a millisecond timestamp of when the campaign should enter a withdraw period (no longer accept any events other than `CHANNEL_CLOSE`); a sane value should be lower than `channel.validUntil * 1000` and higher than `created`; it is recommended to set this at least one month prior to `channel.validUntil * 1000`
 * `adUnits`: optional, an array of [AdUnit](#Adunit)